Git-Hexagon/Hexagon/docs/hidden/Hexagon Unit Structures and Organizations.md

 > The largest Void-based military formation that the Neo-Hexagon is willing to create.
 Anything larger is a detriment due to how dangerous the Void is.

 ##### Void Division/Subdivision
 > Consists of several void-bound interceptors.
 Deployed to intercept voidbound vessels breaching to and from voidspace close to Neo-Hexagon borders.
 Vessels may also carry reality-based munitions and payloads to act as an instantaneous quick-reaction force.
-Smaller units of this type may be assigned to a Parsec Expeditionary Division as a subdivision.
+Smaller units of this type may be assigned to a Parsec Expeditionary Division as an expeditionary subdivision.

 ## Extrareality-bound Units